-577 Another personal aside inserted as an interruption of the all-too-serious: When teaching physics to future building engineers half a century ago I learned the principle that "the difference between theory and practice is condensed water".
+597 Another frivolous personal aside inserted as an interruption of the all-too-serious: When teaching physics to future building engineers half a century ago I learned the principle that "the difference between theory and practice is condensed water" - also outside what could be calculated by the mechanical physics we were teaching.

-- it should be consistent, in agreement with the consistency of its object; - and it should be exact, unless some real-world application asked for approximation.
+- it should, in so far as authors and users could do it respectively follow it, be argued; - it should be consistent, in agreement with the consistency of its object; - and it should be exact, unless some real-world application asked for approximation.

 This does not fit the false rules too well, so we need to return to them.
 One can doubt (but not be sure) that the one who invented Gherardi's false rules believed that they were true, and also that those who added similarly false rules did so.
-The inventor of the rules for Dardi's irregular cases certainly knew why they were true for the specific situations from which they were derived; less certain is that he was aware of their limited validity (Dardi at least knew, though he probably was not able to describe precisely when they the rules would be valid).
+The inventor of the rules for Dardi's irregular cases certainly knew why they were true for the specific situations from which they were derived; less certain is that he was aware of their limited validity (Dardi knew, though he probably was not able to describe precisely when they the rules would be valid).
 But we should remember that abbacus teaching was a liberal profession, where competition for jobs and students decided who could earn a living and who not.
 In that situation, anything goes as long as it goes, and the commands derived from the conditions of survival might easily overwhelm those derived from professional norms (a familiar situation known from other epochs and norm systems - cf. [Høyrup 2000: 351]).
 This is as true in the present century as in the 14th-15th centuries - and as true then as now, vide the conflict between the condemnation of usury and the eager teaching of the topic.
 In itself it tells nothing specifically about mathematics.